The Bottom Line

 For me, the Roost smart battery is an easy win.
 Some may not like that lack of integration with other home security or automation equipment, but the addition of the IFTTT channel lets you trigger just about any activity under the sun.
 Whether that’s a phone call, text, or turning your lights on to wake everybody up through your Wink or SmartThings hub, you can still get it done.

-If you have a monitored security system, you’re better off connecting a fire alarm that will alert your monitoring center directly.
+If you have a monitored security system with your home automation devices, you’re better off connecting a fire alarm that will alert your monitoring center directly.
 But if you’re loathe to add a monthly fee and still want additional fire monitoring, the Roost is a great way to go.

 Note: I initially completed the Roost smoke alarm battery review on App version 2.0.17 (Android), 2.0.11 (iOS)